front-commerce/developers.front-commerce.com/source/docs/advanced/features/external-logins.md

 ### Working with the Facebook provider in development mode

 External login rely on redirections, and in devlopment your server is usally at `http://localhost` i.e. not reachable to Facebook.
 So to circumvent this in development mode you can use a proxying service such as [ngrok](https://ngrok.com/) to proxy requests to your local machine.
-A proxying service will pprovide a publically accessible URL to your local server.
+A proxying service will provide a publically accessible URL to your local server.
 So to work with Facebook external logins on your local machine you need to set the `FRONT_COMMERCE_FACEBOOK_DEVELOPMENT_BASE_CALLBACK_URL` environment variable to the URL given to you by your proxying service. (p.s. use just the origin part of the url without any trailing slashes `/`).

 _Note: do not forget to [reconfigure your app](#Configuring-Redirect-URIs) with this new URL_